blessymoses/PySpark/README.md

 # start a spark shell, :q to exit
 $ spark-shell

-# start a pyspark shell, ctrl+d to exut
+# start a pyspark shell, ctrl+d to exit
 $ pyspark
 ```
 - `To use the PySpark which is included in the spark distribution`: